Consensys/orion/CLA.md

 Sign the CLA
 =============

-This page is the step-by-step guide to signing the Consensys AG Individual Contributor License Agreement.
+This page is the step-by-step guide to signing the Consensys Software Inc.
+Individual Contributor License Agreement.

 1. First and foremost, read [the current version of the CLA].